 Where we will store your data / data transfers to third parties

-We store your personal data on servers located within the European Economic Area (EEA).
-If at any time we transfer your personal data to, or store it in, countries located outside of the EEA (for example, if our hosting services provider changes) we will ensure that appropriate safeguards are in place for that transfer and storage as required by applicable law.
+We store your personal data on servers located within the United Kingdom.
+If at any time we transfer your personal data to, or store it in, countries located outside of the United Kingdom or in The European Economic Area (EEA) (for example, if our hosting services provider changes) we will ensure that appropriate safeguards are in place for that transfer and storage as required by applicable law.

-The third parties listed under "Use by third parties" may be located outside of the EEA or they may transfer your information outside of the EEA.
+The third parties listed under "Use by third parties" may be located outside of the UK or they may transfer your information outside of the UK.
 Those countries may not have the same standards of data protection and privacy laws as in the UK.
-Whenever we transfer your information outside of the EEA, we impose contractual obligations on the recipients of that information to protect your personal data to the standard required in the UK.
-Any third parties transferring your information outside of the EEA must also have in place appropriate safeguards as required under data protection law.
+Whenever we transfer your information outside of the UK, we impose contractual obligations on the recipients of that information (Standard Contractual Clauses (SCCs) to protect your personal data to the standard required in the UK.
+Any third parties transferring your information outside of the UK or EEA must also have in place appropriate safeguards as required under data protection law.

-Whenever fraud prevention or credit reference agencies transfer your personal data outside of the EEA, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the EEA.
-They may also require the recipient to subscribe to ‘international frameworks' intended to enable secure data sharing.
+Whenever fraud prevention or credit reference agencies transfer your personal data outside of the UK or EEA, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the UK.
+They may also require the recipient to subscribe to 'international frameworks' intended to enable secure data sharing.

 Retention of your personal data